A Kingdom Horizon Excerpt from Chapter 4: The System is Not Collapsing

 But you and I, we’re supposed to be of a different DNA.
 Hope, rather than fear, should be welded to our soul.
 When others see clouds, we should see silver lining, and even sunlit fields where clouds are no more, 34 because that is the power of faith, which is the “substance of things hoped for” (Heb.
 12:1).

-You can view more details and blog posts related to Kingdom Horizon here.
+You can view more details related to Kingdom Horizon here.